PedroGaya/hellblazers/quickstart-sections/spreads/player/06-resistance-pools.md

 ## Fallout

 As the result of an impact move, or whenever you deplete a resistance pool, you may take **fallout**.
-The GM tells you _how much_ fallout to (at least one, up to three), but you choose whatever makes the most sense from:
+The GM tells you how much fallout to take, choosing whatever makes the most sense from:

 - Destroyed **equipment** or **cyberware**;
 - Taking a **condition**;
 - Getting **trauma**;

-You can take the same fallout more than once and taking two or more leaves you **dropped** - out of the scene.
+You can take the same fallout more than once and taking two or more at once leaves you **dropped** - out of the scene.
 Whenever you take any fallout, **earn fate**.

 ## Conditions